sowfrancis/Fibonacci/README.md

 ![](https://raw.githubusercontent.com/enercoop/Fibonacci/master/public/readme/sign_up_2of2.png)

 We will not tell you strong rules about how to make the form, and what it should do, just make it as good as you can.
-But if you just don't know how to start, here are a few guidelines you can follow :
+But if you don't know how to start, here are a few guidelines you can follow :

 * Set up field validations
 * Use a state machine (AASM) for the multi-step form